-Mosquito eaters, skeeter eaters and mosquito hawks are a few names for a gangly insect that looks like an over-sized mosquito.
+Mosquito eaters, skeeter eaters and mosquito hawks are a few names for the gangly crane fly that looks like an over-sized mosquito.
 However, these names really aren’t representative of crane flies–especially since the winged adults don’t eat mosquitoes.

 Adult crane flies don’t actually eat anything at all and if they do it is nectar.
-The nicknames come from their appearance and the possibility that when larvae they eat mosquito larvae.
+The nicknames come from their appearance and the possibility that at the larvae stage they eat mosquito larvae.

 Named for their gangly legs, crane flies only live for 10 to 15 days as adults.
 The majority of their life is spent as larvae.